• Skip to main content

 Instructions

-• Turn off heat and allow the rice to rest, covered, for a further 15 minutes.
-Allow the rice to cool before using.
+- Turn off heat and allow the rice to rest, covered, for a further 15 minutes.
+Fluff the rice and allow the rice to cool before using.

-• (Optional) If you are wanting to season your sushi rice, transfer your cooked sushi rice to a glass or wooden bowl.
+- (Optional) If you are wanting to season your sushi rice, transfer your cooked sushi rice to a glass or wooden bowl after it has rested and is still hot.
 Mix through the vinegar, salt, and sugar. (see note 1).
+Once mixed through, allow the rice to cool before use.

 Notes